Gofish157/file_manager/README.md

-Simple File Manager in C
+# File Manager (SDL-based)
-This is a basic command-line file manager written in C. It allows listing, sorting, and interacting with files in a directory, as well as performing basic file operations.

-Features
-List directory contents
+A basic graphical file manager built in C++ using SDL3.

+## Description

+- Navigates through the file system visually.
-Sort files alphabetically (-s) and in reverse order (-r)
+- Displays files and directories in a window.

-Filter by file visibility:

--1: all files (default)

--2: only visible files

--3: only hidden files

-View file info with info <filename>

-Copy files using copy <source> <destination>

-Delete files using delete <filename>

-Built-in author info with -a

-Interactive command prompt (list, info, copy, delete, exit)
+- Allows navigation using mouse and/or keyboard.
+- Supports basic file system operations (e.g., open directory, go back).